PsinaDev/Unreal-Engine-Plugin-Builder/README.md

 ### Quick Start

-1. Download the release .EXE
+1. Download the release ZIP
+2. Extract anywhere on your PC
-2. Run `UE Plugin Builder.exe`
+3. Run `UE Plugin Builder.exe`

 That's it!
 No installation needed.